opentelekomcloud/python-otcextensions/doc/source/install/index.rst

    $ python3 -m venv os-dev
    $ source os-dev/bin/activate

-Switch into the new folder which is created by cloning the repository and install install the project dependencies into the virtual environment:
+Change into the directory which is created by cloning the repository and install the project dependencies into your virtual environment:

 .. code-block:: bash